Rules and Guidelines for Hosting IAU GAs

 - local maps and other relevant information.

 The Host is responsible for the preparation, printing and distribution of the daily GA Newspaper.
+Electronic distribution may also be considered.

 Coffee and tea during breaks are to be included in the Registration fee.